 The discussion was based on a presentation by Anders Westerlund and Simon Melin, Helsingborg Stad, about a tool (LAIban) that is used in pre-schools in the municipality of Helsingborg.
 LAIban is an AI assistant who answers questions like what the children will have for lunch, who’s picking them up and when and suggests what clothes to wear when going outside to play.
 The children access LAIban via an iPad and it is currently used at about 40 preschools in Helsingborg City.

-The focus for the AI Ethics Lab discussions is not on how ethical issues are or should be regulated, but on which ethical aspects and additional perspectives that should be considered in the implementation of the AI solution.
+The focus for the AI Ethics Lab discussions is not on how ethical issues are or should be regulated, but on what ethical aspects and additional perspectives should be considered in the implementation of the AI solution.

 The following insights were derived from the group discussions, which used the presentation and use case mentioned above as a starting point.